 The other thing to consider is that Capcom has decided to name it Village instead of 8 for a reason.
 As part of an interview with Famitsu (relayed by Kotaku), Capcom explained the Village would be a character, in and of itself, and that its producers would be “happy” if players “remembered Village.”
 Players will venture through this village, which will serve as the game’s setting.

-It will also apparently focus much more on exploration when compared to RE7 — which again, will require more powerful hardware to maximize the game’s full potential.
+The game will also apparently focus much more on exploration when compared to RE7 — which again, will require more powerful hardware to maximize the game’s full potential.
+Resident Evil Village is now a cross-generational title, but how it will perform across all platforms remains to be seen.

 Capcom explains that Village is “the sequel to Resident Evil 7: Biohazard, and serves as the conclusion to its story.”
 Village takes place “a few” years after Resident Evil 7, and in it, you will continue to play as Ethan Winters from a first-person perspective, as he and his wife Mia try to enjoy life after the horrors on the previous game.
 As shown in the reveal trailer, Chris Redfield from previous games in the series comes into Winters’ life and “disrupts” his tranquility.
 After encountering Redfield, Winters is led through the village to find answers.
 Little else is known about the characters and their motivations.